8.26 Scale Wars

 The inverted scale of the Multiphase Rule permits performing multiplication and division, or both, with three numbers in one setting.

 Post also introduced a duplex rule in 1925, the Model 1458 – Multiphase Duplex Slide Rule – which included CI on the front and DF, CF, and CIF on the back.
-These rules were produced by KHH.
-Though popular in America, the duplex slide rule was not as popular in Europe and did not begin to catch on there until the mid-1930s.98 It was also about 1930 when Hemmi began manufacturing rules with CI scales as well as duplex slide rules, at about the time when they started producing the Model 1458 for Post.
+Both of these Post models were produced by KHH in Germany.
+Though popular in America, the duplex slide rule was not as popular in Europe and did not begin to catch on there until the mid-1930s.116 It was about 1930 when Hemmi began manufacturing rules with CI scales as well as duplex slide rules, at about the time when they started producing the Model 1458 for Post.
 Interestingly, Dietzgen did not produce its first duplex slide rule until the 1940s, while Kolesch – to my knowledge – never sold a duplex rule, certainly not one with their name on it.

 As for the original Scofield-Thacher Engineer’s Rule, somehow this rule did not gain popularity among users.
 Perhaps this was due to its inferior construction.
 So even though it was very early on our time scale and, in fact, was available throughout most of the period we are discussing, it never had the appeal or sales of the other competing models.
 I like the theory that Dietzgen bought the rights to sell the slide rule, which may have been produced en masse by Scofield in 1901 after receiving a patent.
 And, after all, Thacher and Scofield were in the business of building bridges, not slide rules.
 Who knows, perhaps Thacher and Scofield had the last laugh, with their early patents for their folded and reversed scale layouts.

-All of that being said, I want to reiterate that the 1906 Calculex was a very interesting and competitive option for the multi-factor multiplication application.
+All of that being said, I want to reiterate that the 1906 Calculex was a very interesting and competitive option for the multi-factor multiplication application, though accuracy could sometimes be a concern.
 Its two-sided pocket-watch-style design is essentially a duplex and, being circular, it does not have the need for “folded” scales, making its operation all that much simpler.
 And it fits in one’s pocket to boot!

 Scale Wars Timeline